Manual De Combate – Deus Ex Machina

 Experimental punk duo from Chile

-One of the most interesting and ambitious bands of the new wave of punk in Santiago, Chile—always striving to survive—is Manual De Combate.
-They have been consistently playing shows and releasing splits and EPs, and their most recent one, Deus Ex Machina, it’s one of their most interesting approaches to their sound, with only one track that reaches the 16 minutes mark.
-Wanna know more about this experimental punk duo?
-Keep reading a bit.
+One of the most interesting and ambitious bands of the new wave of punk in Santiago, Chile—always struggling to survive—is Manual De Combate.
+They’ve been constantly playing shows and releasing splits and EPs, and their latest, Deus Ex Machina, is one of their most interesting approaches to their sound, with only one track reaching the 16-minute mark.
+Want to know more about this experimental punk duo?
+Read on.

-Their most recent effort make them sound almost as fierce, raw and primal as they sound live, with a droning bass that interchanging melodies and rhythms fastly and consistently along the drums that make this duo so vibrant and energetic.
-This is probably their best effort yet.
+Their latest effort finds them sounding almost as fierce, raw and primal as they do live, with a droning bass that quickly and consistently changes melodies and rhythms along with the drums that make this duo so vibrant and energetic.
+This is probably their best work to date.

-As always, the lyrics are politically charged, talking about concepts as important as memory and the history of people’s fights against oppression, as well as the need to create an alternative to the way we live our lives daily, and how we relate to society, along with samples that talk us about the same issues.
+As always, the lyrics are politically charged, talking about such important concepts as memory and the history of people’s struggles against oppression, as well as the need to create an alternative to the way we live our daily lives and relate to society, along with samples that talk to us about the same issues.

-Making this record using almost only drums and bass makes it hard and interesting in the same time, as it is a punk record that doesn’t conform to punk standards.
-That’s what the band is always striving for, it seems.
-The tape version is made in Argentina by Percha and has the EP on the A side and the songs from the split with the band from Valparaiso, Dumo, on the B side.
+Making this record with almost only drums and bass makes it heavy and interesting at the same time, because it’s a punk record that doesn’t conform to punk standards.
+That’s what the band always strives for, it seems.
+The cassette version is made in Argentina by Percha and has the EP on the A-side and the songs from the split with the Valparaiso band Dumo on the B-side.

-This one was mixed and mastered by Milo Goberoff at Estudios Hukot with the art and design made by Kráfica.
-It is really a delightful record.
-But that’s for you to decide, for sure.
+It was mixed and mastered by Milo Goberoff at Estudios Hukot with art and design by Kráfica.
+It really is a wonderful record.
+But that’s for you to decide.
 Check it out!